TomCrypto/Ordo/README.md

     cd build && cmake .. -DARCH=amd64 -DAES_NI=on

-The test driver is in the `test` folder, the sample programs are in the `samples` folder.
+The test driver and sample programs are located in the `extra` folder.

 ### Assembly Support